 Right now, since your customers likely can’t meet with you in person, your web strategy, which includes your website and your online marketing presence, is more important than ever.
 In fact, in you haven’t already, you should take proactive steps to adjust your B2B marketing strategy in a crisis to inform your target audience about how the crisis is impacting your business and how you can help them now.

-In this blog post, we’ll discuss what a web strategy is and outline the most important factors to focus on, so you can have a successful strategy in place for the remainder of 2021—and beyond.
+In this blog post, we’ll discuss what a web strategy is and outline the most important factors to focus on, so you can have a successful strategy in place for the remainder of this year—and beyond.

 - Rethink you web strategy, its components, the factors that influence it, and how you’ll execute it.